expressjs/session/README.md

 Forces a session that is "uninitialized" to be saved to the store.
 A session is uninitialized when it is new but not modified.
 Choosing `false` is useful for implementing login sessions, reducing server storage usage, or complying with laws that require permission before setting a cookie.
-Choose `false` will also help with race conditions where a client makes multiple parallel requests without a session.
+Choosing `false` will also help with race conditions where a client makes multiple parallel requests without a session.